dmitriw/dmitriw/README.md

 - Hi, This is Dmitri.
 I'm using this repository to learn GitHub.
 Nothing very interesting.
 Nothing to commit except docs related to learning GitHub.

 This is an edit.
 It goes into a new branch.

+This is another edit.
+It goes into yet another new branch.